liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/12-creating-ios-screenlets.markdown

 [Creating iOS Themes](/develop/tutorials/-/knowledge_base/6-2/creating-ios-themes)
 explains how to publish an iOS screenlet.
 Even though that section refers to themes, the steps for preparing screenlets for publishing are the same.
-If you don't plan to reuse or redistribute it, create it in your app's Xcode project.
+If you don't plan to reuse or redistribute your screenlet, create it in your app's Xcode project.

 ## Creating the Screenlet [](id=creating-the-screenlet)